 This means the test detected the COVID-19 virus.
 It is very likely you have COVID-19 and could spread it to others.
 You must isolate (stay away from others) for at least 5 days.
-You are required to wear a highly protective mask if you must be around others while you are in isolation.
+How long you have to isolate depends on whether you have symptoms and if you get a negative follow-up viral test on day 5 or later.
+If you do not get a negative test on day 5 or later, you must stay in isolation for 10 full days.
 Follow the isolation instructions closely at ph.lacounty.gov/covidisolation.